hskkbr/supplement4esmpaper/README.md

 as 14.53-0.00=14.53, same as the 4th column in Table 2 of the main text.
 The all values in Table 2 are direct gap at q=(0,0,0) except in the case of CaO.

+The QSGW80 is performed by changing the parameter ``ssig`` in ctrl files (for more details, see ecaljmanual).

  Note that the files ``bnd00*.spin1`` are obtained by performing the self-consistent calculations and